royshearer/stoveLED/README.md

 The controller is based on an Arduino Nano microcontroller and can easily be reprogrammed using a Mini B USB cable and laptop running Arduino IDE (or equivalent) software – download this from http://arduino.cc m and install.
-• The code requires the ‘Adafruit_NeoPixel’ library to be installed.
-You can serach for and install that library from in the menu: Sketch/Include Library/Manage Libraries...
+* The code requires the ‘Adafruit_NeoPixel’ library to be installed.
+You can search for and install that library from in the menu: Sketch/Include Library/Manage Libraries...
-• The current code can be downloaded from https://github.com/royshearer/stoveLED.
+* The current code can be downloaded from https://github.com/royshearer/stoveLED.
 Download this and double click any file – all should open together as seperate tabs in the Arduino IDE.
-• Further instrucions are at the top of the stoveLED_mk# tab.
+* Further instrucions are at the top of the stoveLED_mk# tab.

 ## What it currently does
 The controller can operate in two modes: manual and automatic.
 These are selected by pushing the mode button inside the control box.
 I have left the system in automatic mode.